ActualityAI/Chatbot-to-compare-multiple-PDF-documents-with-RAG-Chat-GPT-and-LlamaIndex/README.md

 ## Step 2

-Copy and paste your Open AI API key in both the embed.py and chat.py files replacing this line
+Copy and paste your Open AI API key in both the embed.py and chat.py files here

 ```python
 openai.api_key = "copy-and-paste-your-openai-api-key-here"